Lab Director

 Graduate Students

 Claire is from Surrey, England.
-She is excited to study how we identify and regulate our own and others’ emotions, and the brain mechanisms underlying these processes.
+She is excited to study how we identify and regulate emotions, including how we use our language to do so.
 She is interested in how our ability to differentiate our own emotions may influence emotion regulation and behaviour, including in social interactions.
-Claire received her B.A. from the University of Cambridge and worked in the Yale Child Study Center Affective Youth Lab during her M.Res.
+Claire received her B.A. from the University of Cambridge and studied youth irritability in the Yale Child Study Center Affective Youth Lab during her M.Res.
 She enjoys nature walks, tea, and rotating between different art hobbies.

 Henna Vartiainen is interested in studying how social-conceptual knowledge influences how we perceive and experience emotions.
 Originally from Finland, she holds a BSc in Psychology from the University of Glasgow and a MSc in Clinical Neuropsychology from Leiden University.
 Her past clinical work has focused on addiction psychiatry and her previous research has explored cognitive and neural mechanisms involved in emotion perception and various clinical symptoms.
 When she is not trying to convince the academic community of stand-up comedy's potential for social and affective neuroscientific research, Henna enjoys playing video games, going to concerts, and long walks while listening to contextually inappropriate music.